 - Distribution: TFCL will distribute the prize pool to the team owner or registered leader in full via PayPal.
 It is then the responsibility of the owner or leader to distribute the prize to the rest of the team.

 - Sponsor requirements: sometimes, TFCL will host sponsored tournaments or events.
 The sponsors are responsible for distributing the prizes.
 Winners will be contacted and instructed on how to acquire or redeem the prize by a TFCL staff member.

 - Stopwatch – 2 Rounds

 - King of the Hill – 4 rounds

 - Overtime Rounds – 1

 - Each control point map will consist of two total halves.
 The first half is to be played to a total of 3 capture rounds, or until a 30 minute time limit has been reached.
 The second half ends if a team reaches a total of 5 captures, or if the 30 minute time limit is reached.
 If both teams are tied after the second half, the match will go into overtime.
-If teams are still tied after the overtime half has finished, a single and final golden cap will commence.
-The first team to capture the middle point will win the match.
+There is no time limit for overtime, and the win is awarded to the first team to capture the final control point.
 No ties are allowed.